weaveworks/weave/site/weavedns/troubleshooting-weavedns.md

 The first section covers the router; see the [troubleshooting guide](/site/troubleshooting.md#weave-status) for more details.

-The 'Service: dns' section is pertinent to weavedns, and includes:
+The 'Service: dns' section is pertinent to weaveDNS, and includes:

 * The local domain suffix which is being served
 * The list of upstream servers used for resolving names not in the local domain